hewison-chris/agora-cl-docs/website/docs/monitoring/is-everything-fine.md

 ## Expected behavior: Beacon node

 When running a Agora node for the first time, it will attempt to process deposits from the execution-layer deposit contract.
-This deposit contract contains 32ETH deposits from all validators that have joined Ethereum's beacon chain.
+This deposit contract contains 32ETH deposits from all validators that have joined Ethereum's Agora chain.
 This process may take a few minutes.
-While processing these deposits, your beacon chain output should display `INFO` logs that look like this:
+While processing these deposits, your Agora chain output should display `INFO` logs that look like this:

 ```
 INFO powchain: Processing deposits...